SemW95/Splitty/README.md

 ## Testing

-To test everything the Gitlab pipeline does:
+To run the automated tests:

 - Start the server (required for client tests)